Skip to content

 The East Window of Little Malvern Priory

-The Little Malvern Glass is of sufficient national importance to be included in the ‘Glory of Gothic Art in England c1400-1547’, held in the Victoria and Albert Museum in 2004.
+The Little Malvern glass is of sufficient national importance to have been included in the ‘Glory of Gothic Art in England c1400-1547’, held in the Victoria and Albert Museum in 2004.”

 Close-up of the lower frames of the East Window